scalabl3/Ruby-Enum/README.md

-## Enum Parent Class for emulating Enum
+## Enum Parent Class for emulating Enum type in Ruby
 *can use these like other built in enum's of languages like C++, C# and Java*

 ### Usage: